-Front-end Developer at Chalk Joined about 6 years ago via an invitation from Sam S.
+Front-end Developer at Chalk Joined over 6 years ago via an invitation from Sam S.

 This was an odd post to see.
 Saw Eastlink, then the Chickenburger article, then looked at the Revolve domain.
 I work on the floor above your office.

 Glad to hear it!
 I mainly use the Music app for songs that I can't access through most streaming services, be it because the songs aren't very well known, the artists or bands "don't believe in streaming", geo-locking, etc.

 I've probably missed any mention of it if it was on the page, but is my understanding correct in that I'll no longer be able to add my own music to my iPhone, unless I'm using a 3rd party music app?